Estimating Causal Peer Influence in Homophilous Social Networks by Inferring Latent Locations: Proofs

 \subsection{Acknowledgments}

-We thank Andrew C. Thomas and David S. Choi for many valuable discussions on these and related ideas over the years, and Dena Asta and Hannah Worrall for sharing \citet{Asta-thesis} and \citet{Worrall-homophily}, respectively, and Max Kaplan for related programming assistance.
-CRS was supported during this work by grants from the NSF (DMS1207759 and DMS1418124) and the Institute for New Economic Thinking (INO1400020).
+We thank Andrew C. Thomas, David S. Choi, and Veronica Marotta for many valuable discussions on these and related ideas over the years.
+We thank Dena Asta and Hannah Worrall, for sharing \citet{Asta-thesis} and \citet{Worrall-homophily}, respectively; Chao Gao, Zongming Ma, Anderson Y. Zhang, and Harrison H. Zhou for sharing code related to \citet{Gao-sbm-minimax_algo}; Oleg Sofrygin for assistance with simulations using \citet{Sofrygin-simcausal}; and Max Kaplan for related programming assistance.
+CRS was supported during this work by grants from the NSF (DMS1207759 and DMS1418124) and the Institute for New Economic Thinking (INO1400020) and EM was supported during this work by a grant from Facebook (Computational Social Science Methodology Research Awards).